KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-07-02-creating-restful-apis-with-cloud-endpoints.md

     return user.to_message()
 ```

-Similarly we can define our **R** (read) portion of the API using an HTTP GET
+Similarly we can define the **R** (read) portion of the API using an HTTP GET
 method.
 To parameterize our cloud endpoint we need to add the parameter to our
 `ResourceContainer`.
 I'll call it `id` here.
 The actual message type is
 `VoidMessage` because we are not passing any information in our request to the
 API endpoint other than the `id` parameter.

-Our response simply gets the entity from the datastore and returns it as a
+The response retrieves the entity from the datastore and returns it as a
 message.

 ```python